Managing Director – Engineering Services

 Port of Long Beach, California

-Sean Andrew Gamette, P.E., is Managing Director of Engineering Services for the Port of Long Beach, Calif., named to the post by the Long Beach Board of Harbor Commissioners in February 2017.
+Sean Andrew Gamette, P.E., is Managing Director of Engineering Services for the Port of Long Beach, California, named to the post by the Long Beach Board of Harbor Commissioners in February 2017.
 He oversees the six divisions that make up the Engineering Services Bureau for the nation’s second-busiest seaport.

 Mr. Gamette joined the Port in 2003 as Senior Program Manager and was promoted to Deputy Chief Harbor Engineer in 2009.
 In September 2014, he advanced to Senior Director of the Program Delivery Group and Chief Harbor Engineer, having served in that role in an interim capacity since July 2013.